It is easy to learn Chaos Corona – and to fall in love with it.

-And Iain Banks and Alex York from Recent Spaces have something to say about Corona Renderer’s ease of use too:
+And Iain Banks and Alex York from Recent Spaces have something to say about Chaos Corona’s ease of use too:

-Corona Renderer is compatible with a huge range of third-party plugins, so you can continue to use any tools you already have integrated into your workflow - whether you are using Corona's Interactive Rendering or doing a final render, you can keep right on using iToo’s Forest Pack and RailClone, Siger Shaders, Quixel Megascans, Allegorithmic Substance, Phoenix FD, FumeFX, Ornatrix, Hair Farm, and many more (see our Resources section for a full list).
+Chaos Corona is compatible with a huge range of third-party plugins, so you can continue to use any tools you already have integrated into your workflow - whether you are using Corona's Interactive Rendering or doing a final render, you can keep right on using iToo’s Forest Pack and RailClone, Siger Shaders, Quixel Megascans, Allegorithmic Substance, Chaos Phoenix, FumeFX, Ornatrix, Hair Farm, Tyflow, and many more (see our Resources section for a full list).

 Check out which V-Ray features are supported – and support will be growing in the future.

-Whether this is your first time adding a new renderer, or you are already a pro who has used many different engines, you’ll find Corona Renderer’s ease of use to be refreshing!
+Whether this is your first time adding a new renderer, or you are already a pro who has used many different engines, you’ll find Chaos Corona’s ease of use to be refreshing!